Paint Pots Kootenay National Park Trail Guide

 The Paint Pots and Marble Canyon are two of the top attractions within Kootenay National Park.
 In fact, they are only a 4 minute drive apart.
 You could drive, but why not enjoy the beautiful short, easy hike between the Paint Pots and Marble Canyon instead?

-The 3 km long connector trail between the Paint Pots and Marble Canyon follows the path of the incredibly beautiful Tokumm Creek between these top Kootenay National Park attractions.
+The 3 km long connector trail between the Paint Pots and Marble Canyon follows the path of the beautiful Kootenay River between these top Kootenay National Park attractions.

-The Brewer kids from the Travel Banff Canada blog, walk alongside the Tokumm Creek in-between Marble Canyon and the Paint Pots.
+The Brewer kids from the Travel Banff Canada blog, walk alongside the Kooteney River in-between Marble Canyon and the Paint Pots.

 Read More